felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

     the reasons that it is so common to see custom `pylint.rc` files in repositories with specific errors turned off.

-- [pep8]: A code style checker that follows the official [PEP-8] style.
+- [pycodestyle]: A code style checker that follows the official [PEP-8] style.

-    In contrast to pylint, this style provides automation through [autopep8] which will automatically reformat your code rather than just warning you.
-    This tools will only reformat code if the code results in a linting error, otherwise the code will not be touched.
-Even with automation this still allows users to ignore specific warnings and set their own styling.
+    pycodestyle is a tool to check your Python code against some of the style conventions in [PEP-8]

 - [yapf]: An automated code formatter that follows [PEP-8] style.